anoushkaalavilli/Final-Project/functional.md

 npoints = int(npoints)

 point_matrix = []
 firstxpoint = input("Please enter the x coordinate of your first point.
-Values should be greater than -1000 and less than 1000. ") firstxpoint = int(firstxpoint) firstypoint = input("Please enter the y coordinate of your first point.
-Values should be greater than -1000 and less than 1000. ") firstypoint = int(firstypoint) point_matrix.append([firstxpoint, firstypoint])
+Values should be between 10 and 900. ") firstxpoint = int(firstxpoint)
+firstypoint = input("Please enter the y coordinate of your first point.
+Values should be between 10 and 900. ") firstypoint = int(firstypoint)
+point_matrix.append([firstxpoint, firstypoint])